aksharp/scala-seed.g8/README.md

 3. Enum code generation for proto (in scalapb-grpc-client-server-mocks-codegen-plugin)
 4. Observability control (example: observe flag passed so all downstream calls will get observed, even if on app level observability is turned off)
 5. Traffic control (example: go through canary stack) on generated grpc client (via plugin) should check if caller passed "canary flag" and callee will also call downstream canary
-6. maybe proto2slate documentation, lib-api or per service?
+6. maybe proto2slate documentation, api or per service?
 7. Storage examples: CSS / MySQL / Vertica / Kafka / Redis / Aerospike examples

 // WORKING: